 AURP is a nonprofit, international professional association of university, federal, and corporate-related research and science parks.
 AURP’s mission is to foster innovation, commercialization, and economic growth through university, industry, and government partnerships.

-This article is the second in a 4-part series.
+This article is the second in a 5-part series.
 Part 1 offers background on innovation districts—what they are, where they’re located, how colleges and universities relate, how P3s relate, etc. Part 3 looks at why schools might want to and might not want to consider pursuing an innovation district.
 Part 4 features an interview with Dr. Jane Talkington, scholar of innovation districts for higher ed.
 Part 5 looks at how innovation districts are contributing to COVID-19 research.

 What is the difference between research parks and innovation districts?